Ebenjohnson/startechup.org-Cleo/README.md

 # startechup.org-Cleo
-A Full stack Project inspired by Cleo and Baba Batista using MEAN stack
+A Full stack Project inspired by Cleo and Baba Batista using MEAN stack...